ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 > and only 1% in Vim &mdash; read on to find out why.

-I first heard of the names "Emacs" and "Vim" in the TV Show Silicon Valley [when protagonist Richard was arguing with his new software developer girlfriend about Tabs vs. Spaces](https://www.youtube.com/watch?v=SsoOG6ZeyUI) (probably not the best topic when you're trying to get laid).
+I first heard of the names "Emacs" and "Vim" in the TV Show Silicon Valley [when the protagonist Richard was arguing with his new software developer girlfriend about Tabs vs. Spaces](https://www.youtube.com/watch?v=SsoOG6ZeyUI) (probably not the best topic when you're trying to get laid).